Carnival's Options: A Look at What the Big Money is Thinking

 Carnival is the largest global cruise company, with 92 ships in service at the end of fiscal 2023.
 Its portfolio of brands includes Carnival Cruise Lines, Holland America, Princess Cruises, and Seabourn in North America; P&O Cruises and Cunard Line in the United Kingdom; Aida in Germany; Costa Cruises in Southern Europe.
 It's currently folding its P&O Australia brand into Carnival.
 The firm also owns Holland America Princess Alaska Tours in Alaska and the Canadian Yukon.
 Carnival's brands attracted nearly 13 million guests in 2019, prior to covid-19, a level it reached again in 2023.

-In light of the recent options history for Carnival, it's now appropriate to focus on the company itself.
-We aim to explore its current performance.
+Having examined the options trading patterns of Carnival, our attention now turns directly to the company.
+This shift allows us to delve into its present market position and performance

-Current Position of Carnival With a trading volume of 6,431,367, the price of CCL is up by 2.14%, reaching $16.0.
-Current RSI values indicate that the stock is may be approaching overbought.
-Next earnings report is scheduled for 18 days from now.
+Current Position of Carnival Currently trading with a volume of 27,358,731, the CCL's price is up by 2.12%, now at $16.89.
+RSI readings suggest the stock is currently may be approaching overbought.
+Anticipated earnings release is in 15 days.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.